varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/assets.md

 The value of money is _not_ conserved over time.
 One dollar today is not worth the same as one dollar tomorrow.
 The change in the value of money over time is called the _time value of money_.
 ```

 The time value of money is an [empirical observation that has been seen over hundreds of years](https://en.wikipedia.org/wiki/Time_value_of_money#History).
 But why is this the case?
-The short answer: money given to us today has a greater [Utility](https://en.wikipedia.org/wiki/Utility) than the same amount tomorrow; because we have an extra day to invest that money ({prf:ref}`obs-time-value-of-money`):
+The short answer: [money given to us today has a greater Utility](https://en.wikipedia.org/wiki/Utility) than the same amount tomorrow, because we have an extra day to invest that money ({prf:ref}`obs-time-value-of-money`):

 ````{prf:observation} Why does that value of money chnage over time?
 :label: obs-time-value-of-money